brefphp/aws-lambda-layers/README.md

 make layers
 ```

-This will create the Docker images on your machine, and generate the Lambda layer zip files in `./output`.
+The process takes about 4 minutes.
+It will create the Docker images on your machine, and generate the Lambda layer zip files in `./output`.

 ### Testing